-- Limited to enrolling in 12 credit hours during the student's first semester at ACU (not including sports or music performance credits). - Must be in attendance on the first day of classes. - Must adhere to the weekly scheduled meetings with the Director of Academic Services or representative. - Must have earned a grade point average of 2.0 or above by the end of the student's first semester at ACU.
+- Limited to enrolling in 12 credit hours during the student's first semester at ACU (not including sports or music performance credits). - Must be in attendance on the first day of classes.
+In the case of a late enrollment, the student must be in attendance the first class meeting after enrollment. - Must adhere to the weekly scheduled meetings with the Director of Academic Services or representative. - Must have earned a grade point average of 2.0 or above by the end of the student's first semester at ACU.